juliehutchinson001/javascript_practice/notes/js_dom_notes.md

 });
 ```

 >- with the above, a separate handler gets created for every single element that matches the selector.
 That means many matching elements would create many identical handlers and thus increase memory footprint dynamically added items won't have the handler - ie, in the above html the newly added "Alert!" buttons won't work unless you rebind the handler.
->- When we use __.on__
+When we use `.on`

 ```javascript
 $("div#container").on('click', 'button.alert', function() {